jonhuo11/react-labs/README.md

 # react-labs

 Repo containing components, hooks, etc I created for the purposes of learning React or testing a UI design idea for an actual project.
-I use [Storyboard](https://storybook.js.org/) to help write, test, and debug UI in this repo.
+I use [Storybook](https://storybook.js.org/) to help write, test, and debug UI in this repo.
+Install Storybook then run the command `npm run storybook` from the root directory of this project to start Storybook.

 # Getting Started with Create React App